 The best body lotions with SPF, according to dermatologists

-“I love that this is lightweight, broad-spectrum, not greasy and absorbs nicely into the skin for hydration,” said Frank.
+“I love that this is lightweight, broad-spectrum, not greasy and absorbs nicely into the skin for hydration,” says Frank.
 Plus, if you tend to have more sensitive skin, this option is a solid pick — it’s fragrance-, dye- and paraben-free and formulated specifically for sensitive skin types.

-“This is a luscious body butter that is ideal for all skin types and leaves the skin moisturized with a nice glow,” explained Hartman.
+“This is a luscious body butter that is ideal for all skin types and leaves the skin moisturized with a nice glow,” explains Hartman.
 The best part about this body butter is that it has an SPF of 45, which is even higher than the recommended SPF 30.

 This pick from Glytone contains glycolic acid to help exfoliate the skin while providing moisture.
-“For those prone to body acne, this is a great product to consider,” explained Frank.
+“For those prone to body acne, this is a great product to consider,” explains Frank.
 “However, whenever using acids, it’s important to use an SPF of at least 30, so this product definitely needs to be layered with a body sunscreen on top.”